-If you want a page eject command to be sent after printed reports, select this.
+If you want a page eject command to be sent after printed reports, select this option.
 It is handy for cut-sheet printers, like lasers and inkjets.
 Ejects apply to test summaries as well as process program printouts.

-Purge speed
+Purge exhaust speed

 The Main Menu contains an option for "purging."
 Purging is the process of pumping water through a product (and whatever interconnected tubing) with the goal of removing any air that may be trapped inside.
-The purge speed option allows you to specify at what rate water will be pumped out the exhaust when purging.
+The purge exhaust speed option allows you to specify at what rate water will be pumped out the outlet port when purging.
 Some products have a very small passage for fluid, and others have relatively large passages.
+Use lower purging speeds for small passage devices.
+Use higher purging speed for large passage devices.
 Please note that this option adjusts the purge function only.
 Individual tests have a separate and different setting for "filling."

-On the 5000-PSI HBLT, the maximum purge speed is lower than the other models because the motor running a max speed can only deliver 2.0-cc/sec maximum.
+On the 2000-PSI HBLT and 3000-PSI HBLT, the maximum purge speed is lower than the other models because the motor running at max speed can only deliver 2.0-cc/sec maximum.